celery/ceps/draft/celery-5-high-level-architecture.rst

     A task is a unit of business logic that is completely independent and can be executed regardless of the execution platform.

+  Domain Model

+    Martin Fowler defines a `Domain Model`_ in the following fashion:

+      An object model of the domain that incorporates both behavior and data.

+  Domain Event

+    Martin Fowler defines a `Domain Event`_ in the following fashion:

+      I go to Babur's for a meal on Tuesday, and pay by credit card.
+      This might be modeled as an event, whose event type is 'make purchase', whose subject is my credit card, and whose occurred date is Tuesday.
+      If Babur's uses an old manual system and doesn't transmit the transaction until Friday, the noticed date would be Friday.

+      Things happen.
+Not all of them are interesting, some may be worth recording but don't provoke a reaction.
+      The most interesting ones cause a reaction.
+      Many systems need to react to interesting events.
+      Often you need to know why a system reacts in the way it did.

+      By funneling inputs to a system into streams of Domain Event you can keep a record of all the inputs to a system.
+      This helps you organize your processing logic, and also allows you to keep an audit log of the inputs to the system.

 Message Types
 -------------